awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

  ** [Schedule](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Schedule"></a>
 Sets the frequency for Amazon Kendra to check the documents in your data source repository and update the index\.
 If you don't set a schedule Amazon Kendra will not periodically update the index\.
 You can call the `StartDataSourceSyncJob` API to update the index\.
+Specify a `cron-` format schedule string or an empty string to indicate that the index is updated on demand\.
 You can't specify the `Schedule` parameter when the `Type` parameter is set to `CUSTOM`\.
 If you do, you receive a `ValidationException` exception\.
 Type: String
 Required: No

  ** [Tags](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Tags"></a>
-A list of key\-value pairs that identify the data source connector\.
-You can use the tags to identify and organize your resources and to control access to resources\.
+A list of key\-value pairs that identify or categorize the data source connector\.
+You can also use tags to help control access to the data source connector\.
+Tag keys and values can consist of Unicode letters, digits, white space, and any of the following symbols: \_ \. : / = \+ \- @\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 200 items\.
 Required: No